flujoo/gm/notes.md

 `R CMD build` to build these vignettes locally.

-3. Comment `gm_vignette=true` out before calling `R CMD check --as-cran` to simulate the environment where CRAN test this package.
+3. Comment `gm_vignette=true` out before calling `R CMD check --as-cran` to simulate the environment where CRAN tests this package.
 These vignettes are not built again.

-4. Also set `MUSESCORE_PATH=<wrong path>` in .Renviron to make MuseScore unavailable when `R CMD check --as-cran` runs tests for the same reason.
+4. Also set `MUSESCORE_PATH=<wrong path>` in .Renviron to make MuseScore unavailable when `R CMD check --as-cran` runs tests, for the same reason.